0xbitx/rat/README.md

   * List all the connected clients, either with basic information or a long list of who this person is with the "-l" flag.

 * session (client index)
   * Upon a session with a specific client, this will make more commands available without the "all" or "client" commands & be receptive to command prompt data responses.
-Note that this session will be timed out after 2 minutes of inactivity returning you back to the managing Shell to be able to keep all the clients alive even when no data is being sent between the sockets.
+Note that this session will be timed out after 2 minutes of inactivity returning you back to the managing shell to be able to keep all the clients alive even when no data is being sent between the sockets.
 If this happens, you can just reconnect & proceed.

 * client (client index) (session command)
   * Send a session command to a specific client without entering a session with this client.